shamvoke/shamvoke/src/_posts/2026-05-21-meet-kate-my-favourite-text-editor.md

 #### The Champion

-Kate proves that you don't need an Electron-based behemoth to get real work done.
-It integrates beautifully into Linux, Windows and MacOS, feels incredibly native, and stays out of your way so you can focus entirely on writing.
+Kate proves that you don't need an Electron-based bloat to get real work done.
+It integrates beautifully into Linux, Windows and even MacOS, feels incredibly native, and stays out of your way so you can focus entirely on writing.

 *If you are tired of your current editor slowing you down*, it might be time to play the field.
 Give Kate a try.